ustaxcourt/ef-cms/.github/ISSUE_TEMPLATE/ustc-story-template.md

  - [ ] Code refactored for clarity and to remove any known technical debt
  - [ ] Acceptance criteria for the story has been met
  - [ ] If there are special instructions in order to deploy into the next environment, add them as a comment in the story
- - [ ] Deployed to an environment for Engineering Review so an engineer who didn't work on the story can go through the test cases
+ - [ ] Test cases reviewed by an engineer on a deployed environment for Engineering Review.
- - [ ] Deployed to an environment for UX Review
+ - [ ] Reviewed by UX on a deployed environment.
- - [ ] Deployed to the Court's `test` environment if prod-like data is required.
-Otherwise deployed to any `experimental` environment for review.
+ - [ ] Reviewed by PO on a deployed environment.
+Can be deployed to the Court's `test` environment if prod-like data is required.
+Otherwise deployed to any `experimental` environment.
- - [ ] Deployed to the Court's `staging` environment for PO review.
+ - [ ] Deployed to the Court's `staging` environment.